acm-uiuc/til/_til/ruby/double-splat-to-merge-hashes.md

+---
-# Double Splat To Merge Hashes
+title: Double Splat To Merge Hashes
+category: ruby
+---

 One way of merging two hashes is with `#merge`: